DPDK/dpdk/doc/guides/nics/mlx5.rst

 Enable switchdev mode
 ---------------------

-Switchdev mode is a mode in E-Switch, that binds between representor and VF.
+Switchdev mode is a mode in E-Switch, that binds between representor and VF or SF.
-Representor is a port in DPDK that is connected to a VF in such a way that assuming there are no offload flows, each packet that is sent from the VF will be received by the corresponding representor.
-While each packet that is sent to a representor will be received by the VF.
+Representor is a port in DPDK that is connected to a VF or SF in such a way that assuming there are no offload flows, each packet that is sent from the VF or SF will be received by the corresponding representor.
+While each packet that is or SF sent to a representor will be received by the VF or SF.
-This is very useful in case of SRIOV mode, where the first packet that is sent by the VF will be received by the DPDK application which will decide if this flow should be offloaded to the E-Switch.
-After offloading the flow packet that the VF that are matching the flow will not be received any more by the DPDK application.
+This is very useful in case of SRIOV mode, where the first packet that is sent by the VF or SF will be received by the DPDK application which will decide if this flow should be offloaded to the E-Switch.
+After offloading the flow packet that the VF or SF that are matching the flow will not be received any more by the DPDK application.

 1. Enable SRIOV mode::